 The good news is that there is already plenty of source material available for making the So I’m a Spider, So What?
 Season 2 anime.
 Better yet, English-only readers can jump right into Volume 8.

 The bad news is that manga readers will need to wait a few years until the latest chapter catches up to the anime.

 So I’m a Spider, So What?
 Season 2 anime spoilers (plot summary/synopsis)

 Note: This news story was originally published before the So I’m a Spider, So What?
 Episode 24 release date and will be updated over time with spoilers.
-In the meantime, here is the official summary for light novel Volume 6.

 Unfortunately, anime fans will need to wait until the So I’m a Spider, So What?
 Season 2 release date to watch what happens next.
 Stay tuned!